 We strive for a diverse mix of backgrounds and amount of Walden experience within each cabin group.

-Cabin groups can remain together year after year.
-However, we often place new or returning campers into an established group.
+Cabin groups often remain together year after year and we often place new or returning campers into an established group.

 To make transitions easy and fair, campers are not permitted to claim specific beds ahead of the camp session.
 We want every camper’s first impression of their cabin to be an open and welcoming one, something that boundaries and prior claims doesn’t offer, so we ask that campers respect our bed selection policy.